Vineet Alurkar

-Vineet Alurkar is an Indian musician and singer-songwriter from Pune, India.
+Vineet Alurkar is an Indian musician, singer-songwriter and author from Pune, India.
 He is most noteworthy as the frontman of bands The Black Birds and Yoga Logik.

 Biography

 Alurkar was born to music entrepreneur Suresh Alurkar and wife Anuradha Alurkar.
 Alurkar's father was known in music circles across India for his vast collection of rare classics and was the owner of Alurkar Music House.
 Alurkar's father was found murdered in his Pune home in 2008.
 Alurkar has one brother and is married as of 2016.